elumbantoruan/feed/README.md

 ## Description

 Feed is a news crawler.
 The crawler downloads content from several RSS websites such as The Verge, Wired, Mashable, etc.  The crawler is triggered by CronJob, which makes gRPC call to store the content into MySQL database.
 A very simple web UI displays the latest aggregated news feed.
 The CronJob, Web UI and gRPC are containerized and its workload is managed in Kubernetes.
-Telemetry is implemented using Open Telemetry with Honeycomb as Telemetry Provider.
+Telemetry is implemented using Open Telemetry with Grafana Tempo as Telemetry Provider.

-The infrastructure components such as Kubernetes and MySQL are hosted in my homelab, with the exception of Docker hub.
+The infrastructure components such as Kubernetes, Grafana and MySQL are hosted in my homelab, with the exception of Docker hub.

 ## Infrastructure